 If you are unable to locate the source of the leak, or if you’re not properly trained on fixing it yourself, please immediately contact Excalibur Plumbing for professional assistance.

-If you delay in taking care of the gas leak and you’re household is exposed to high amounts of gas, it can deprive household members of vital oxygen, which can cause chest pain and lead to sudden death by means of asphyxia.
+If you delay in taking care of the gas leak and your household is exposed to high amounts of gas, it can deprive household members of vital oxygen, which can cause chest pain and lead to sudden death by means of asphyxia.